-Figure 34: Flow chart of the recipe kmo\sci\red
+Figure 38: Flow chart of the recipe kmos_sci_red

-- 1. The raw object is sky subtracted and reconstructed into a cube following the workflow explained in section 8.3. - 2.
+- 1. The raw object is sky subtracted and reconstructed into a cube - 2.
 The resulting data and noise cubes are divided by the telluric spectrum each. - 3.
 Both data and noise cubes are divided spatially by the illumination correction. - 4.
+The cubes are converted in physical units when possible. - 5.
 Above steps are repeated for each IFU containing an object.